 What’s the Difference?

-Sure, Google Ads and Google AdWords Express seem similar, but the difference is the control over your monthly monitoring and optimization.
+Sure, Google Ads and Google Ads Express seem similar, but the difference is the control over your monthly monitoring and optimization.

-Let’s look more closely in terms of the lack of control and management where Google AdWords Express falls short.
+Let’s look more closely in terms of the lack of control and management where Google Ads Express falls short.